 University of Colorado Boulder.
 Center for Energy & Environmental Security and Colorado Natural Resources, Energy and Environmental Law Review, "AGENDA: Drafting Model Laws on Indoor Pollution for Developing and Developed Nations" (2012).
 Drafting Model Laws on Indoor Pollution for Developing and Developed Nations (July 12-13).

-Climate Commons, Energy Policy Commons, Environmental Health and Protection Commons, Environmental Law Commons, Environmental Monitoring Commons, Indian and Aboriginal Law Commons, International Law Commons, Jurisprudence Commons, Law and Society Commons, Legal Theory Commons, Legislation Commons, Natural Resources and Conservation Commons, Natural Resources Law Commons, Natural Resources Management and Policy Commons, Oil, Gas, and Energy Commons, Public Policy Commons, Science and Technology Law Commons, State and Local Government Law Commons, Sustainability Commons
+Climate Commons, Energy Policy Commons, Environmental Health and Protection Commons, Environmental Law Commons, Environmental Monitoring Commons, Indigenous, Indian, and Aboriginal Law Commons, International Law Commons, Jurisprudence Commons, Law and Society Commons, Legal Theory Commons, Legislation Commons, Natural Resources and Conservation Commons, Natural Resources Law Commons, Natural Resources Management and Policy Commons, Oil, Gas, and Energy Commons, Public Policy Commons, Science and Technology Law Commons, State and Local Government Law Commons, Sustainability Commons